Cycling Onion Valley Road: The highest ranked road bike climb in California

 Access to John Muir Trail here.

-The John Muir Trail can be accessed from the Onion Valley Campground which is at the end of our 12.9 miles Onion Valley Road Climb.
+The John Muir Trail can be accessed from the Onion Valley Campground, at the end of our 12.9 miles on the Onion Valley Road Climb.

-Roadway Surface and Traffic: The roadway surface in July, 2016 was good and traffic has been very light the 5 times we have climbed OVR between 2011 and 2016.
-The only irritation are the freeze joints in the road which are noticeable on the descent.
+Roadway Surface and Traffic Report: The roadway surface in July 2016 was good and traffic has been very light the five times we have climbed Onion Valley Road between 2011 and 2016.
+The only irritation are the freeze joints in the road which are noticeable on the descent (see photo above).